dmitrii-badretdinov/Unique-Events-Queue/number_converter/README.md

 In other words, the port 5192 on your machine should be available to use.

 I wrote some inline documentation for the server.
 It should explain why exactly a thing of interest was done in this or that way.

+The project will be moved to .NET/Client_server_architecture/WPF_client_.NET_server after a while.